pias120/first-import/README.md

 # first-import
-this is my first repository
+this is my first repository.
+author -pias